exasol/integration-test-docker-environment/doc/user_guide/user_guide.rst

 You can select the access method with command line option ``--db-os-access``.
 The default value is ``DOCKER_EXEC``.

-ITDE will create a random SSH key pair and store it to the folder ``~/.cache/exasol/itde/`` with access permissions limited to the current user only.
+ITDE will create a random SSH key pair and store it to the file ``~/.cache/exasol/itde/id_rsa`` with access permissions limited to the current user only.
 By this ITDE enables to reuse the same SSH keys for future sessions which leaves the container unchanged and hence reusable.

 The public key will be added as file ``/root/.ssh/authorized_keys`` inside the